Difference Between CFT and CMT

-- If you want to pursue or need an international recognition and a professional qualification in the financial market then CFTe is a reward for you.
+- If you want to pursue or need international recognition and a professional qualification in the financial market, then CFTe is a reward for you.

-- It is a globally recognized examination that is conducted in various languages including English, French, Italian, German, Spanish and Arabic and is conducted in major cities across the world.
+- It is a globally recognized examination conducted in various languages, including English, French, Italian, German, Spanish, and Arabic, and is conducted in major cities across the world.

-- This course gives you technical skills and knowledge along with the understanding the market and improving your ethical understanding.
+- This course gives you technical skills and knowledge, understanding the market, and improving your ethical understanding.

 - It teaches you Algorithmic trading and how the technical analysis is impacted by the same.